4uwebsite/PWA-Core/README.md

  A sample app to understand the core structure of PWAs.

 # Shell vs Dynamic Assets
  Model your app in a way where the SHELL (assential) assets are cached (including fallbacks) so that the app works offline.
-DYNAMIC assets can be cached too.
+DYNAMIC assets can be cached too; ideally when they are requested.
+ ## Shell Assets (Pre-Caching)
+ Ideally, cache in the insall event in the Service Worker.

 # Phases
 1. Create manifest.json.